marcodpt/hippo/README.md

 ### relative: String
 The relative path to the current post or empty string in case of been itself.

+### folder: String
+The relative path to the directory of current post.

 ### meta: Object
 An object with all the meta tags, where: